 9. Stay Informed of New Updates and Never Stop Learning

 Digital marketing is a field that experiences new disruptions every day.
 It’s a dynamic field.
-New tools, new strategy, daily updates to search engines algorithms, updates to social media platforms, and the only way to know what’s happening is to sign up for newsletters on popular blogs such as:
+New tools, new strategies, daily updates to search engines algorithms, updates to social media platforms, and the only way to know what’s happening is to sign up for newsletters on popular blogs such as:

 You can also follow relevant people in the industry on Twitter, Facebook, Linked In, or Instagram.